WeEdit: A Dataset, Benchmark and Glyph-Guided Framework for Text-centric Image Editing: Method

 \textbf{(4) Relative Quality} ($R^{\text{Quality}}_{\text{task}}$) compares the overall visual quality of the edited image against a \emph{reference image}, which can be either a ground-truth image or an output produced by a leading editing model.
 By grounding the evaluation in an explicit comparison target, this metric provides the VLM with a sharper perception of what constitutes a high-quality edit result, effectively establishing a quality anchor.
 As a result, the editing model is encouraged not only to produce outputs that merely appear satisfactory, but to generate edits that truly match or surpass the reference.

 \paragraph{\textbf{Logit-Weighted Continuous Scoring.}} Inspired by UniWorld-V2~\cite{li2025uniworldv2}, we adopt a logit-based continuous scoring mechanism to avoid the sparsity in single-integer reward signals.
 For each evaluation dimension, the VLM~\cite{bai2025qwen3vl} receives an input tuple $\mathbf{X} =(\mathbf{I}_{\text{src}}, \mathbf{I}_{\text{edited}}, T_{\text{prompt}})$, where $T_{\text{prompt}}$ is a dimension- and task-specific prompt instructing the VLM to rate the edit on a scale from 0 to 9.
-Instead of sampling a single token, we compute a softmax over the score token set $\mathcal{S} = \{0, 1, \ldots, 9\}$ at the designated decoding position and obtain the per-dimension reward as the normalized expected score:

-where $z_s$ is the logit for score token $s$.
+Instead of sampling a single token, we compute a softmax over the score token set $\mathcal{S} = \{0, 1, \ldots, 9\}$ at the designated decoding position and obtain the per-dimension reward as the normalized expected score: { } where $z_s$ is the logit for score token $s$.
 This soft scoring captures the VLM's full confidence distribution, yielding a smoother reward score.
-The composite reward for each candidate is a weighted sum of all four dimensions:
+The composite reward for each candidate is a weighted sum of all four dimensions: { } where $\lambda_{\text{acc}}, \lambda_{\text{cla}}, \lambda_{\text{pre}}, \lambda_{\text{qua}}$ balance the relative importance of each dimension.
+Notably, the evaluation prompt for each dimension is further customized by editing task type (\eg, replace, translate, rearrange, or delete), enabling task-aware scoring criteria.